GraceCIT14/web-app/README.md

 # Anime Favorites Web Application

 ## Description
 The **Anime Favorites** web application allows users to track and share their favorite anime.
-Users can add their favorite anime by entering their name and the anime they love, update their entries, and delete them if necessary.
+Users can add their favorite anime by entering their name and the anime they love or delete them if necessary.
 The app provides an interactive interface using Tailwind CSS to make the experience visually appealing.

 ## Features
 - Add new favorite anime